Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 HMRC expects you to keep spotless records when you claim an Armed Forces tax refund.
 One of the best ways to do this is with a log book, which you can get from RIFT.
 Whenever you’re travelling to and from temporary postings of under 24 months, make a point of recording your mileage in your book.
 It pays to be thorough and systematic when you’re dealing with the taxman, and you’ll be glad you were when your refund rolls in.
 Making a note of the mileage on your vehicle’s clock is a great idea, so remember to check it at both ends of your journeys.
 Alternatively, to keep things super-simple, just keep notes of the postcodes or addresses instead and leave the mileage calculations to us.

 If log books are a little old-fashioned for you, your free, online MyRIFT account is an even better way to keep all your travel and other information up to date in real time.
 At any time and from anywhere in the world, you can log in to check details, update information and even upload photographs of important documents straight into your account.
+Or, you can track your claim with the RIFT Tax Refunds app.

 Remember that not every mile you put under your wheels will count toward your military refund claim.
 Knowing which journeys count and which don’t is the key to keeping out trouble with HMRC, while still getting the most out of your claim.
 With RIFT keeping you covered, you’ll always know you and your tax refund are protected.